OutSquareCapital/LogEye/README.md

 # Inspiration
 Idea came to be during Warsaw IT Days 2026.
 During the Python lecture "Logging module adventures".
 I thought there definitely was an easier way to do it without repeating yourself constantly, and it turns out there was!

+## Limitations

+* variable name inference is **best-effort** and may fail in complex or highly dynamic expressions
+* some edge cases (e.g. deeply nested calls, chained expressions, unusual syntax) may fall back to a generic name like `"set"`
+* lambda functions are **not automatically traced** unless explicitly wrapped with `log()`
+* function tracing relies on `sys.settrace()` and may introduce overhead in performance-sensitive code
+* logging inside heavily recursive or multithreaded code may produce noisy or hard-to-follow output
+* AST-based analysis requires access to source files and may not work correctly in environments without source code ( e.g. compiled/obfuscated code, some REPLs)
+* tuple assignment tracking depends on call order and may behave unexpectedly in complex expressions
+* object wrapping only supports mappings and objects with `__dict__`
+* custom objects with unusual attribute behaviour may not be fully tracked
+* logging output is intended for debugging and introspection, not structured logging or production telemetry

 ## Contact